William Jennens: Jennings clubs

 Starting in 1849, the Jennens fortune became so notorious that clubs were formed of people descended from Jennens and Jennings, who would hire agents to do genealogical research and file lawsuits in Britain.
-Such clubs are known to have existed in Great Barr, Birmingham, UK, Nashville, Tennessee, Walpole, New Hampshire, Connecticut, New Jersey, Virginia, and Ireland, among many other places.
+Such clubs are known to have existed in Great Barr, Birmingham, UK; Nashville, Tennessee; Walpole, New Hampshire; Connecticut; New Jersey; Virginia; and Ireland, among many other places.
 It has been suggested that more than £100,000 was spent on research and retaining legal counsel.
-By the time these clubs were formed, the statute of limitations for claiming the fortune had already passed, unless if fraud could be proven.
+By the time these clubs were formed, the statute of limitations for claiming the fortune had already passed, unless fraud could be proven.

 The last claim failed in 1915.
 Unofficial claims in the media persisted for some decades thereafter.

 Bleak House by Charles Dickens

-Charles Dickens published Bleak House between March 1852 and September 1853, where a key plot device was the ongoing legal case Jarndyce v Jarndyce, which has facts similar to this case.
+Charles Dickens published Bleak House between March 1852 and September 1853, where a key plot device was the ongoing legal case Jarndyce v Jarndyce which exhibited some similarities to the Jennens case although differed in its fundamental, being that the fortune of Jarndyce, held in Chancery, was exhausted by its multiple claimants whereas William Jennens fortune was distributed to his beneficiaries and remained untouched by its many optimistic litigants.